lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/3_Lesson_3/_index.md

 This is a common error related to using variables in a project, and in this instance, it is caused because we are trying to read the value of "squareSize" form inside the **draw( )** function block.
 Our code then tells us that it doesn't understand what "squareSize" is because it hasn't been properly defined, even though we declared and initialized it.
 This variable's local scope won't allow us to do anything with it outside of **mousePressed( )**.
 Try cutting line 33 and pasting it into **mousePressed( )** on any line after we declare it, and both console.log() functions will now work properly.
 You may also get this error if you misspell a variable name in your code.
 Remember that a computer will read `squareSize` and `squareSize` as two entirely different items.

 There are a number of reasons why you would want to declare a variable locally instead of globally, but many of them depend on specific circumstances.
 As we progress through this unit and others, we'll call attention to instances where we choose local vs. global and explain why this choice is sometimes necessary.

+---

+## a little practice

+Now that we have gone through all of the basic information about variables, you can expect to see them constantly in the sketches for this class.
+The ability to save and recall data is powerful when working with computer code.

+Before moving on, lets try a little practice using variables:

+Create a new p5 sketch and use the information from this chapter to draw one of each of the shapes shown above.
+Try using a global variable for each argument in the shape functions.

+Then, create an additional ellipse().
+Experiment and see what happens when you use the system variables mentioned in this lesson co control the different arguments. (`mouseX` and `mouseY` can be extremely useful)

+---